Tobias-Kohn/pyPMatch/README.md

 On the other hand, while developing the library, I wondered if it possible to give meaning to `case` even outside a `match` block, so as to make the entire syntax as orthogonal, and as flexible as possible.

-As _PyMa_ is kind of a prototype, in the end, the standalone variant of `case` might not survive, and not make it into subsequent versions.
+As _PyPAT_ is kind of a prototype, in the end, the standalone variant of `case` might not survive, and not make it into subsequent versions.
 For the moment, it remains there to fully test its usefulness.